How Mariannette Miller-Meeks uses incumbency to her advantage

 Milestones are another common theme: 30 years on the job for two Warren County emergency dispatchers, the Community Foundation of Greater Muscatine‘s 25th anniversary, 50 years for the Southeast Iowa Regional Planning Commission, and 60 years of operation for the “iconic” Iowa 80 Truckstop.

 As a veteran, Miller-Meeks often highlights military themes in her floor speeches: the U.S. Army’s 249th birthday, the 80th anniversary of D-Day, Women’s Veterans Recognition Day, Military Appreciation Month, PTSD Awareness Month, an inspiring Gold Star spouse, and a Vietnam veteran who finally received the medals he earned.
-Just in the past year, she has celebrated the 100th birthdays of two World War II veterans who live in southeast Iowa.
+Just in the past year, she has celebrated the 100th birthdays of two World War II veterans who lived in southeast Iowa.

 A tremendous amount of staff work must go into scouting out these topics and preparing the written remarks and placards.
 Miller-Meeks shares the videos in her weekly email newsletters, and some of the floor speeches generate favorable local media coverage.
 I would guess most lead to good word of month for the incumbent too.
 Whatever your political leanings, it’s an honor to be recognized by a member of Congress.
 Who wouldn’t tell their friends and family about it?